DNS Deep Dive in OpenShift 4

 ClusterFirst

-so this results at the containers with the /etc/resolv.conf as following:
+so this results in the containers having the /etc/resolv.conf as follows:

 (debug-pod)sh-4.2# cat /etc/resolv.conf